 The Authority is an instrumentality of the State initially created in 1995 to construct, operate and maintain the Savannah Convention Center (SCC).
 During the 2019 session, the Georgia General Assembly passed, and the Governor signed new legislation which dissolved the Georgia International and Maritime Trade Center Authority and created the Savannah-Georgia Convention Center Authority, a state Authority, effective July 1, 2019.
 The management of the business and affairs of the Authority is vested in a Board of Directors.
-The new Board of Directors consists of 11 members: six members appointed by the Governor; three members appointed by the members of the Georgia General Assembly representing Chatham County; the President of the Savannah Area Convention and Visitors' Bureau; and the President of the Savannah Economic Development Authority.
-The Authority is considered a component unit of the State for financial reporting purposes because of the significance of its legal, operational and financial relationships with the State.
+The new Board of Directors consists of 11 members: six members appointed by the Governor; three members appointed by the members of the Georgia General Assembly representing Chatham County; the President of the Savannah Area Convention and Visitors' Bureau; and the President of the State for financial reporting purposes because of the significance of its legal, operational and financial relationships with the State.
 These reporting entity relationships are defined in Section 2100 of the Governmental Accounting Standards Board (GASB) Codification of Governmental Accounting and Financial Reporting Standards.